peteroupc/peteroupc.github.io/random.md

     - In general, hash functions carry the risk that two processes will end up with the same PRNG seed (a _collision risk_) or that a seed not allowed by the PRNG is produced (a "rejection risk"), but this risk decreases the more seeds the PRNG admits (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
     - M. O'Neill (in "Developing a seed_seq Alternative", Apr.
 30, 2015) developed hash functions (`seed_seq_fe`) that are designed to avoid collisions if possible, and otherwise to reduce collision bias.
 For example, `seed_seq_fe128` hashes 128-bit seeds to 128-bit or longer unique values.
     - An application can handle a rejected seed by hashing with a different value or by using a backup seed instead, depending on how tolerant the application is to bias.
-    - See also Matsumoto, M., et al., "Common defects in initialization of pseudorandom number generators", _Transactions on Modeling and Computer Simulation_ 17(4), Sep.
+    - See also Matsumoto, M., et al., "Common defects in initialization of pseudorandom number generators", _ACM Transactions on Modeling and Computer Simulation_ 17(4), Sep.
 2007.</small>
 - <small><sup id=Note21>(21)</sup> Using the similar `/dev/random` is not recommended, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>
 - <small><sup id=Note22>(22)</sup> Wetzels, J., "33C3: Analyzing Embedded Operating System Random Number Generators", samvartaka.github.io, Jan.
 3, 2017.</small>
 - <small><sup id=Note23>(23)</sup> B. Peng, "Two Fast Methods of Generating True Random Numbers on the Arduino", GitHub Gist, December 2017.</small>